 Checks by the State Revenue Service in undertakings

 The purpose of tax control is to ensure the full, timely and equitable calculation and collection of taxes and duties.
-A taxpayer is entitled to invite a professional expert or consultant during tax control, to provide explanations and other information, except in cases where tax regulatory enactments do not foresee it.On the SRS websitethe tax control process is described,types of tax control.
+A taxpayer is entitled to invite a professional expert or consultant during tax control, to provide explanations and other information, except in cases where tax regulatory enactments do not foresee it.
+The SRS website describes the tax control process, the types of tax control.

 Thematic inspections of the SRS are carried out most frequently on the following topics:

 In order to avoid a significant decrease in competition as a result of mergers, merger members may need authorisation from the Competition Council (KP) in certain cases.
-More information on these cases as well as the circumstances in which KP has the right to request the merger members to submitreport on the planned or existing mergerbefore 12 months from the date of implementation of the merger, availableKP website.
+Further information on these cases, as well as the circumstances in which KP has the right to request the merger members to submit a report on the planned or existing merger before 12 months from the date of implementation of the merger, is available on the KP website.